 First, be sure that your property is being listed on major listing sites like CoStar so it shows up in relevant searches.
 Second, make sure your leasing team is reaching tenant reps directly about your property by either email or physical mailers.

 If you are already doing these basics, consider offering tenant rep incentives or hosting broker events at or around your property.
-While these will require an upfront investment, the rental income received from the vacant space being filled should quickly make up for it.
+While these will require upfront funds, the rental income received from the vacant space being filled should quickly make up for it.

 7. Your property photos are bad.